 Hanging out with our canine friends, Weekend at the Cottage believes all days should be DOG DAYS!!!

-We always maintain that our cottage is here to be enjoyed by everyone and that includes our four-legged friends too.
+I always maintain that the cottage is here to be enjoyed by everyone.
+That includes all my four-legged friends of the canine variety too.
 There must be something in the old phrase “the dog days of summer”!

-That said, here are some suggestions to make the most of your next “dog days” weekend.
-I’m sharing what works for us but remember, every pet and every pet combo is different.
-Know your pet, keep an eye on them, be responsible.
+Here are some suggestions to make the most of your next “dog days” weekend.
+Just remember, every pet and every pet combo is different.
+Know your pet.
+Keep an eye on them.
+Be responsible.

-Alpha Bits – Whosever cottage you’re visiting, we suggest the cottage owner’s dog be treated as “Alpha”.
-In our case, Dennis always gets top billing.
-When new dogs visit for the first time, we ask guests to call when they arrive.
-We all head up to the top of the property so that wiener and the new dog(s) can meet for the first time on neutral territory.
-This always works – the dogs meet, sniff each other’s butts, and we all walk down to the cottage without incident.
+Whosever cottage you’re visiting, the cottage owner’s dog should always be treated as “Alpha”.
+In my case, first dog to arrive gets top billing.
+When new dogs arrive everyone heads up to the top of the property so that the new dog(s) can meet for the first time on neutral territory.
+This always works.
+You’ll see – the dogs meet, sniff each other’s butts, and the humans walk down to the cottage without incident.

-Water Works – I’m always super-vigilant when we have a number of pets with us for a weekend.
-Invariably our pets are more active than usual and thus drink a ton of water.
-I suggest placing out a larger bowl of water than you normally would and plan to check it often, keeping it full for pet use.
-Also consider putting an additional large bowl of water outside – not every dog knows to head down to the lake for a quick drink.
+I’m always super-vigilant when we have a number of pets with us for a weekend.
+Invariably pets are more active than usual and thus drink a ton of water.
+Why not place out a larger bowl of water than you normally would and plan to check it often?
+Best to always keep it topped up.
+Not a bad idea to also put a large bowl of water outside because not every dog knows to head down to the lake for a quick drink.

-The Pick Up – Sure we’re all enjoying a weekend away but that doesn’t mean you’re absolved from the basic responsibility of picking up after your pet.
+Sure we’re all enjoying a weekend away but that doesn’t mean you’re absolved from the basic responsibility.
+Remember to pick up after your pet.
 Walk around the cottage property every once and a while and pick-up pet poop.
-Trust me, the last thing you want is to be heading over to the campfire barefoot, late at night, only to discover… well, I know you catch my drift!
+Trust me, the last thing you want is to be heading over to the campfire barefoot, late at night, only to discover?
+I know you catch my drift!

-Table Talk – Please take my advice, absolutely, under no circumstances, give dogs treats under the table while we human-folk are enjoying a meal.
-It’s a slippery slope, people, and you just don’t want to go there.
-Once a meal is done, and while the table is being cleared, take all the dogs aside and give them an after-dinner treat, a reward for being so polite and NOT begging at the table.
+Please take my advice, absolutely, under no circumstances, give dogs treats under the table while we human-folk are enjoying a meal.
+Careful, it’s a slippery slope, people, and you just don’t want to go there.
+After a meal is done, and while the table is being cleared, take all the dogs aside and give them an after-dinner treat.
+Thankfully, this is their reward for being so polite and NOT begging at the table.

 Tell us how these tips work with your pets, we’d love to hear!
 Wishing everyone relaxed and enjoyable dog days!